Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Bilateral Trade

+Fix a bid $t_j$ of the buyer.
+Since $\omega_{jj}=1$ then trade does not occur and we have $u_B(M(t_j,1))=0$ for all $v$.
+Since $\omega_{ij}=0$ for $t_i < t_j$ then trade occurs and we have $v - p_B(t_j,0) \le u_B(M(t_j,1)) = 0$.
+Thus for all $v < t_j$ we have $p_B(t_j,0) \ge v$ and so $p_B(t_j,0)$ tends to $t_j$.
+Combining this with IR we have $t_j \le p_B(t_j,0) \le t_j$ and therefore when the trade occurs the buyer pays her bid, and 0 otherwise.
+Therefore this labelling induces first-price payments for the buyer.
 Now consider payments for the seller where she gets paid her own bid when trade occurs.
 It is straightforward to verify that these payments for the seller are strategyproof and therefore NOM by \Cref{thm:SP-implies-NOM}.
 When trade occurs the payments are $p_B(x,y) = x$ and $p_S(x,y) = y$, and 0 otherwise.
 Since trade occurs only when $x \ge y$ then the payment given to the seller never exceeds the amount extracted from the buyer, hence we achieve (exact) weak budget balance. \end{proof}

+With the following we show that moving away from single-line mechanisms does not avoid the issue of unbounded subsidies for BNOM as it does for WNOM.
+The proof, which we omit in the interest of space, is by case analysis on all possible labellings between two types of the buyer's domain and reveals that no labelling results in a mechanism that bypasses the negative result, even if we restrict to these two types.
+Each labelling falls into one of four cases: it is single-line, for which we have already proved subsidies are unbounded; it is invalid and leads to a negative cycle, meaning NOM payments are impossible by \Cref{thm:nom-implementable}; it induces no negative cycles but otherwise leads to contradiction when taken with IR and efficiency; or it leaves us with the same payments as in the single-line case, meaning unbounded subsidies are unavoidable.